Multiple Offers on a House: 7 Tests to Select the Best

 Should you consider a buyer love letter?

-“If I’m working with Joe, and Joe is 75 years old, and he needs every penny he can get, and his goal is to maximize this sale proceeds for the rest of his life, I feel strongly that I don’t want him to be manipulated in any way by a love letter from a buyer.
+“If I’m working with Joe, and Joe is 75 years old, and he needs every penny he can get, and his goal is to maximize the sale proceeds for the rest of his life, I feel strongly that I don’t want him to be manipulated in any way by a love letter from a buyer.
 It’s very tempting because some people want to be friendly.”
-He adds that the narrative of a letter may not be 100% true.
+Taranto adds that the narrative of a letter may not be 100% true.

 Is the offer too good to be true? (scam alert)